 MSc in Economics and Business Administration - General Management and Analytics

 By combining business economics with decision-driven analytics, you will learn to enable informed decision-making for complex business problems.
-The focus on general management and financial implications will allow you to set strategic directions, create value through problem-solving and interact with stakeholders across functional and organizational boundaries.
-The programme aims to enable graduates to qualify for positions in large organizations such as business analytics, general management positions within small and medium-sized enterprises (SME’s), and business and management consulting.
+The focus on general management and financial implications will allow you to set strategic directions, create value through problem-solving and interact with stakeholders across functional and organisational boundaries.

 About the programme